 Five questions you need to consider about vision

-- What things has God shown you that is so important you would be willing to leave a “successful” group of 1000 who are not following it to join with a smaller group of 20 who are?
+- What things has God shown you that are so important you would be willing to leave a “successful” group of 1000 who are not following it to join with a smaller group of 20 who are?

 - What things has God shown you that would cause you to leave a city with lots of opportunities to move to a smaller place that doesn’t have them (or leave the security of a smaller town to embrace the insecurity of a bigger city)?